wendyverdonk93/docs/content/faq/general/what-is-3d-secure.md

 read_more: "."
 ---

 3D Secure (3DS) is an authentication protocol for online transactions.
 3D Secure is also known by its branded names like Mastercard Identity Check, Visa Secure or American Express SafeKey.
-Currently two versions of the 3D Secure protocol coexist (3DS 1.0 and 3DS 2.0).
+Two versions of the 3D Secure protocol coexist (3DS 1.0 and 3DS 2.0).

 **Please note:** Since January 1st 2021, all Europe-based transactions through our platform use the 3D Secure protocol in order to comply with PSD2 regulations.